staten-island-tech/hackathon-fall-anthony/Coding_Diary.md

 ## 5. **Reflection on Changes**

-Reflect on the changes made to your code after ChatGPT's suggestions.
+Reflect on the changes made to your code after AI's suggestions.
 Answer the following questions:

-- Why do you think ChatGPT's suggestions are helpful or relevant?
+- Why do you think AI's suggestions are helpful or relevant?
-- ChatGPT is great at code organization and generating basic mechanics for projects.
-Using ChatGPT to set the baseline for your project can be great, as it helps you expand on your ideas and carry them out with ease.
+- AI is great at code organization and generating basic mechanics for projects.
+Using AI to set the baseline for your project can be great, as it helps you expand on your ideas and carry them out with ease.
 - Did the suggestions improve your code?
 How?

   - The suggestions did improve my code.
-As mentioned previously, my code was very messy and unorganized, and ChatGPT suggested that I organize major functions/classes into their own files so that it would be easier to read.
+As mentioned previously, my code was very messy and unorganized, and AI suggested that I organize major functions/classes into their own files so that it would be easier to read.
 - Did you understand why the changes were made, or are you still uncertain about some parts?

   - Yes, I understood why the changes were made.
-After examining the code that ChatGPT returned, I was able to fully grasp the concepts used.
+After examining the code that AI returned, I was able to fully grasp the concepts used.
 I was later able to reapply the techniques on different mechanics of the game.
     - For example, I was stuck on creating the fade-in animation that was meant to be played upon pressing the `PLAY` button.
 It kept appearing empty, with no animation at all.
-ChatGPT helped me fix my code by mentioning how I needed to draw the game elements first, then draw the overlay.
+AI helped me fix my code by mentioning how I needed to draw the game elements first, then draw the overlay.
       ```python
       if fade_alpha > 0:
           fade_alpha -= 5